 At this wine store you can specialised advice on what wines to take back home.
 If you are staying in Porto for a longer period of time, you might want to check their wine presentations and masterclasses.

-How to get there: the subway station Ramalde is 5min walking distance.
+How to get there: the subway station Ramalde is a 5 minutes walking distance.

 Home & Decor Luxury Stores

 Praça D. Filipa de Lencastre, 62 | Porto